hggeorgiev/ngx-redux-ui-management-recipes/README.md

 # Recipes for managing application layout using Angular 2 with Redux
+Become the master of your application's UI state.
+This repo contains samples of how you can control the UI of your Angular 2 application through Redux.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.